influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/troubleshooting/internal_statistics.md

 These are the metrics that are unique to InfluxEnterprise.
 For metrics shared by both InfluxDB and InfluxEnterprise, please refer to the [InfluxDB `_internal` documentation](/influxdb/v1.0/troubleshooting/internal_statistics).

+In a cluster, each measurement in `_internal` has three tags:
+* `clusterID` - the UUID of the cluster recording the `_internal` metrics
+* `hostname` - the hostname of the node reporting the metrics
+* `nodeID` - the hostname and port of the node reporting the metrics

 ## cluster

 The `cluster` measurement tracks statistics related to the clustering features of the data nodes in InfluxEnterprise.